thoth-tech/handbook/docs/documentation/writing-style-guide.md

 A variety of sentence lengths will engage your reader.

-Put qualifying phrases, conditions, and explanations into separate sentence.
+Put qualifying phrases, conditions, and explanations into separate sentences.

 If you want to elaborate on the same point in a new sentence, use words like &#39;also&#39;, &#39;further&#39;, or &#39;however&#39;.